 I received a BS in Elementary Education from Missouri Southern State University and a MA in Curriculum and Instruction from William Woods University.
 I am a trained eMINTS teacher as well as a facilitator for the Wet, Wild, and Learning Tree projects.

 I teach junior high social studies at Noel Elementary school in Noel, Missouri.
-I am also an adjunct professor for Crowder College where I have taught Foundations of Education, Technology for Teachers and a class on Microsoft Office.
+I am also a former adjunct professor for Crowder College where I taught Foundations of Education, Technology for Teachers and a class on Microsoft Office.

 METC in February 2011 on Comments4Kids, a blog and hash tag on Twitter that promotes the leaving of comments on student and teacher blog posts.